Bengaluru COVID-19 Latest News, Lockdown Guidelines 6.0, COVID-19 Vaccination Cases of Corona Virus Today News Updates | ExBulletin

-As of the evening of May 20, a total of 23,35,524 positive cases have been confirmed in the state, which includes 23,854 deaths and 17,76,695 dismissals, the department said in its newsletter.
-The total number of active cases in the state was 5,34,954.
-While the positivity rate for the day stood at 23.91 percent, the random fatality rate (CFR) was at 1.89 percent.
+As of the evening of May 23, a cumulative 24,24,904 cases of COVID-19 have been confirmed in the state, which includes 25,282 deaths and 19,26,615 discharges, the Department of Health said in its bulletin.
+The total number of active cases in the state was 4,72,986.
+While the positivity rate for the day stood at 20.76 percent, the random fatality rate (CFR) was at 2.40 percent.

 Here are some contacts that can help you in emergency situations: